nl2992/fourier-option-pricer/methodology_and_results.md

 A fixed cumulant interval is a rule of thumb.
 If `[a,b]` is too narrow, the method discards tail mass before the cosine expansion starts.
 Increasing `N` then improves the approximation only on the truncated interval; it cannot recover the missing mass.
 If `[a,b]` is too wide, the series requires more terms to resolve the interval, and payoff coefficients can become harder to evaluate stably.

 The Junike--Pankrashkin idea is to choose the interval from a target tail tolerance rather than from a fixed multiplier.
-Let `m` be a center and `M` a half-width.
-For any `n >= 1`, Markov's inequality gives
+Let $m$ be a centre and $M$ a half-width.
+For any $n \geq 1$, Markov's inequality gives

 ```math
 P(|X-m|\ge M)